PHIL 1004 Introduction to Logical Thinking

 Coordinator Craig Mcgarty Opens in new window

-Description This unit introduces psychology students to the basic aspects of reasoning and argument, with particular emphasis on psychological and scientific thinking.
+Description This subject introduces psychology students to the basic aspects of reasoning and argument, with particular emphasis on psychological and scientific thinking.
 It aims to help students develop the skills needed to understand and evaluate psychological research and the processes of scientific reasoning, and to present their own ideas and arguments effectively.
 Topics covered include: barriers to critical thinking; nonrational forms of persuasion; the structure of arguments; the concepts of knowledge, belief, truth, validity, soundness, values; linguistics sources of confusion; evaluating arguments; formal and informal fallacies in reasoning; deduction and induction in science; arguments related to enduring debates and worldviews in psychology.

 Discipline Behavioural Science

 Check your HECS Band contribution amount via the Fees page.

 Equivalent Subjects PHIL 1005 - Introduction to Logical Thinking

 On successful completion of this subject, students should be able to:

 - Describe the relationship between logical thinking and other forms of thinking (APAC Graduate Attribute 1);

 - Explain distinctions between facts, truth, assertions, beliefs, value judgments, etc. and the interdependence of theory and practice in psychology (APAC GA 3);

 - Identify the basic structural components of arguments (premises, conclusions, hidden premises) (APAC GA 3);